gap-system/gap-distribution/wininst/README.md

 The second stage is to compile the script.
-The most convenient wasy of doing this to use MakeNSISW - a graphical user interface to NSIS.
-To compile the script, you shoud do one of the following:
+The most convenient ways of doing this to use MakeNSISW - a graphical user interface to NSIS.
+To compile the script, you should do one of the following:

  - Select "Load Script" in the "File" menu